edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 ## Bot Manager Configuration {/*bot-manager-configuration*/}

+A Bot Manager configuration may contain up to 10 rules.
 Each rule within a Bot Manager configuration identifies bot traffic.
 Each rule contains:

 -   Up to 6 conditions that define request identification criteria.
 -   A rule ID and message that will be associated with requests identified by this rule.
+A rule ID must be a number between 77,000,000 and 77,999,999.

     <Callout type="tip">